-The Raw water system includes a pump, a seacock with auxiliary pump, a 60 gal (227 L) livewell located at the center of the transom and a washdown hose connection.
+The Raw water system includes a pump, one (1) seacock with auxiliary pump, and a washdown hose connection.
 The seacock must be set in the OPEN position (Figure 3.17.1) for the raw water system to function.
 The seacock, livewell pump and raw water pump can be accessed through the equipment hatch in the aft cockpit deck.

-Make sure that the hull seacock is set in the open position and turn ON The "RAW WATER" switch on the DC distribution panel (See fig. 4.6.1).
-The raw water pump will be activated and the system will become functional.
+Make sure that the hull seacock is set in the open position and turn ON The "RAW WATER" breaker on the 12V DC Distribution panel (See fig. 4.8.1) located on on the starboard gunnel at the helm.
+The pump will be activated and the system will become functional.